Data and Reports

 - Bisexual persons smoke at a higher rate than any other sexual orientation at 31%, compared to 22% of lesbian and gay persons and 23% of queer persons.

 - 59% of American Indian adults are current smokers.

 Smoking remains high in Minnesota American Indian populations.

 Click below to view tobacco profiles for each of Minnesota's counties.
 These profiles show commercial tobacco's toll in each county in one year.
 They also include local and statewide data on products stores sell, youth tobacco use, and tobacco use during pregnancy.

 Minnesota tobacco data sources

 The Minnesota Youth Tobacco Survey (MYTS) has been conducted since 2000, by the Minnesota Department of Health to provide comprehensive, in depth information on the tobacco use of young people and to design and evaluate prevention efforts.
 The MYTS is a representative sample survey.
-The sixth MYTS was conducted in 2014, and previous surveys took place in 2000, 2002, 2005, 2008, and 2011.
-In 2014, 4,200 students from 70 schools participated (6th-12th grades).
+The seventh MYTS was conducted in 2017, and previous surveys took place in 2000, 2002, 2005, 2008, 2011, and 2014.

 The Minnesota Student Survey (MSS) is conducted every three years among populations of Minnesota public schools.
 The census-like survey asks questions about activities, experiences, and behaviors.
 Topics covered include: tobacco, alcohol and drug use, school climate, physical activity, violence and safety, health, connections with school and family, and other topics.